'you grew up and you sparkled, but why don't you care?'

 "I'm helping out a friend in need."

-Jonathan tapped his foot impatiently, not pleased by her answer.
+Jonathan tapped his foot.
 "When we graduated from high school.
 It was summer break and we went on that road trip.
 You were my partner in crime."

 "That's because you never could stand them being together."

-The maid of honour's blue eyes glared, "I beg your pardon?
+The maid of honour's blue eyes glared at the door.
+"I beg your pardon?
 And what do you mean by that?"

 "Come on, tiger.
-I always knew that you had it for Lance."
+I've always known that you had it for Lance."

 "What are you talking about?
 You've lost me."